kiranj26/kiranj26/README.md

 - 👋 Hi, I’m Kiran Jojare
-- 👀 I’m interested in computer engineering, parallel programming,high performance computing and embeded systems.
+- 👀 I'm interested in computer engineering, parallel programming,high performance computing and embeded systems.
-- 🌱 I’m currently learning electrical and computer engineering at universoty of colorado boulder with specialisation in computer engineering.
+- 🌱 I'm currently concentrating in computer engineering while studying electrical and computer engineering at the University of Colorado Boulder.
 - 📫 You can reach e on my linkedin https://www.linkedin.com/in/kiran-jojare-cdac/

 <!---